Australian NGO Cooperation Program (ANCP)

 - an annual program of in-country visits to monitor effectiveness, compliance and alignment with government priorities.

-Under the MELF, ANCP Indicators were developed as a way for DFAT to capture the quantitative information about the contribution ANCP NGOs are making to the ANCP intermediate outcomes under the program logic as well as the Australian Aid Program’s strategic goals more broadly.
+Under the MELF, ANCP Indicators were developed as a way for DFAT to capture the quantitative information about the contribution ANCP NGOs are making to the ANCP intermediate outcomes under the program logic as well as the Australian development program’s strategic goals more broadly.
 These indicators were revised following consultation and finalised in June 2020.

 Additional COVID-19 specific indicators were finalised in August 2020 to allow consolidated reporting across programs supported by DFAT’s Humanitarian, Partnerships and NGO Division: the ANCP and the Australian Humanitarian Partnership Program (AHP).
 These indicators will remain in place for the duration of Partnerships for Recovery.